Shyentist/fish-r-man/paper/paper.md

 data in several different ways, such as:

-- visualizing the top n-th percentile of the dataframe for any percentage [@viridis; @sf; @maps; @ggplot], a key passage in assessing how fishing effort overlaps fishing stocks, protected or endangered areas, or another country's jurisdiction.
+- visualizing the top n-th percentile of the dataframe for any percentage [@viridis; @sf; @maps; @ggplot], a key passage in assessing how fishing effort overlaps fishing stocks, protected or restricted areas, or another country's jurisdiction.
 - calculating the fishing effort exerted by specific countries via certain geartypes, in precise areas.
 This is vital in assessing who is fishing where, when, and how they are doing it, so that fisheries management plans can